Regardless of your specific goal, one of the easiest and most common ways of tracking your progress is by weighing yourself regularly.

 Let’s pretend you’re trying to lose fat, but your weight stays the same.
 Did you fail to lose fat, or did you lose fat successfully but have that weight counterbalanced by a gain of something else?
+(This is a topic I cover in a ton of detail here: Why Am I Gaining Weight?)
 And looking at it from the other side, are you incorrectly assuming that your lack of weight loss is a result of a gain in muscle when in reality you’re just failing to lose fat?
-(Both of these issues are covered in detail here: Weight Loss Plateau Myth: Muscle Weighs More Than Fat?)
+(I cover this here: Weight Loss Plateau Myth: Muscle Weighs More Than Fat?)

 - Normal daily fluctuations in weight can drive a person crazy.